* To view permanent documents, past updates, reports, general information and meeting information http://westmorelandmarcellus.blogspot.com/

 Forest Hills Borough (1.5 square miles;3,040 households; - 6,477 residents)

-Forest Hills Council is updating i ts Gas Ordinance# I 017 adopted in October, 20 I which banned new extraction of natural gas within the Borough.
+Forest Hills Council is updating i ts Gas Ordinance# I 017 adopted in October, 20 I I which banned new extraction of natural gas within the Borough.
 The revised ordinance provides for a tightly restricted, conditional use, industrial area of about 5 acres for such possible use and specifies appropriate regulations.
 Other than two popular playgrounds and recreation facilities off

 Braddock Road, there is no undeveloped land of sufficient size for fracking within Forest H